willayy/SNNPy/README.md

 # SNNPy
 This is a Python module with api's to a C implemented configurable FFN neural network.

 This NeuralNetwork modeling software was made for learnings-sake and is not made for performance in the first hand.
-It does not feature parallelism, hardware accelaration or any usage of optimized BLAS algorithms.
+It does not feature parallelism, hardware accelaration, its memory ineffective and its a naive implementation.
-And such it is a pretty naive implementation of a neural network.

-The neural network has the following features.
-- Xavier initiation of weights using box mueller transform to generate normally distributed random variables.
-- Uniform random initialization of weights.
-- Uniform random initialization of weights.
-- Simple forward propogation algorithm.
-- Simple back propogation algorithm.
-- Batch training.
-- Batch randomzitaion (ensuring that the training examples arent always in the same order).
-- 4 activation functions (linear, sigmoid, ReLU, TanH).
-- Possibility to use different activation functions in the input, hidden and output layer.
-- 2 cost functions (cross entropy cost, and mean square cost).
-- Configurable learning rates.
-- Fully configurable feed forward network structures (only requirement being there should be at least 1 input, 1 hidden layer neuron and 1 output neuron).
-- Gradient batch averaging.
-- L1 and L2 Regularization
+For more info about features check release.

 #### Dependencies
-CMake is heavily recommended as the build tool for this source code.
+CMake is recommended as the build tool for this source code.
 No other external dependencies.

 #### Installation/Building
 - Download source code.
-- (Recommended) build SNNpy-benchmark executable to further test integrity and to benchmark software
-- Build the shared libraries for the python module using CMake (recommended build tool).
+- Build the shared libraries for the python module using CMake.
 - Start using python module!

 #### This project was developed and tested using: